topolvm/topolvm/docs/proposals/rename-group.md

 ### Goals

 - Change `topolvm.cybozu.com` used in TopoLVM's CRD and plugin name to `topolvm.io`
-- Keep TopoLVM available at `topolvm.cybozu.com` for existing users(but does not support concurrent use with topolvm.io partly)
+- Keep TopoLVM available at `topolvm.cybozu.com` for existing users (However, please avoid concurrent using it with `topolvm.io`)

 ## Proposal